Can I get A North Carolina Real Estate License With A Criminal Record?

 What if I pass the character determination?

-If you are concerned that your history will disqualify you, you may also petition the Commission for a predetermination of whether it will likely disqualify you from obtaining a real estate license.
-You can make this petition at any time by filling out a form on the NCREC website, including before taking the 75-hour North Carolina Broker Pre-licensing Course.
+If you are concerned that your history will disqualify you, you may also petition the Commission to determine whether it will likely disqualify you from obtaining a real estate license.
+You can make this petition anytime by filling out a form on the NCREC website before taking the 75-hour North Carolina Broker Pre-licensing Course.